durrantm/a01172021/README.md

 I created an openweathermap key and that is in the .env file in that branch

 You will need a rapidapi key from rapidapi.com.
 They have freemium plans.
 I am using redline zipcode and weatherapi but this covers them both.
 I don't give mine out because it is easy to have overage charges.
 You do need a credit card to sign up but you can use the free plan assuming you don't incur overages.
+The key also goes in the .env file (placeholder placed).

 I learned quickly to be careful about my useRef / useCallback API calls and the dependency array.
 It is easy to get runaway PAI calls many thousands per second if yopu are not careful.